arman071122/EMOSHOTT/README.md

-# Emotion Trigger Detection System
+# EMO-SHOTT : AI Emotional Trigger Detector

 Emotional well-being is crucial for a healthy life, impacting physical health, mental health, and relationships.
 Understanding and managing emotions can enhance overall well-being.
 Our project aims to bridge the gap in current systems by detecting emotional triggers through multimodal analysis of facial expressions and speech.